nestordemeure/DivinatoryGPTs/README.md

 ## Models

+* [Sitter](https://github.com/nestordemeure/DivinatoryGPTs/tree/main/Sitter): this model simulates a client coming to you and asking for a reading
-* *Tarot Coach*: this model helps you become a better tarot reader
+* [Tarot Coach](https://github.com/nestordemeure/DivinatoryGPTs/tree/main/Tarot%20Coach): this model helps you become a better tarot reader